Physiotherapy For Pelvic Pain in Women and Men

 A physiotherapist specializing in pelvic floor problems can help you understand your problem and identify the appropriate solution.

-Physiotherapy treatment involves a biopsychosocial approach to your problems that begins with effective interviewing to understand your problem/ condition.
-Physical, biomechanical evaluation includes external and internal myofascial assessment, providing neurophysiology-based pain education to the condition.
+Physiotherapy treatment for pelvic pain involves a biopsychosocial approach to your problems that begins with effective interviewing to understand your problem/ condition.
+Physical and biomechanical evaluation includes external and internal myofascial assessment, providing neurophysiology-based pain education to the condition.
 Therapeutic interventions can range from exercises, relaxation training, movement practice, myofascial release and connective tissue mobilization.
 Self-care/self-management and lifestyle modification approach to better assist with the treatment.

-Physiotherapist at Opal physiotherapy can help you in your journey towards recovery by setting realistic short and long-term goals that involve you being an active participant.
+Physiotherapists at Opal Physiotherapy can help you in your journey toward recovery by setting realistic short and long-term goals that involve you being an active participant.

-If you think you have pelvic pain and are diagnosed by your health care provider with having any of the pelvic pain conditions, do contact our clinic at 604-532-7887 or email at [email protected] to get assessed and to start your recovery process.
+If you think you have pelvic pain and are diagnosed by your health care provider for having any of the pelvic pain conditions and need treatment for pelvic pain, do contact our clinic at 604-532-7887 or email [email protected] to get assessed and to start your recovery process.